rasmuslos/ShelfPlayer/README.md

 Introducing AmpFin, the sophisticated iOS 17 native audiobook and podcast player meticulously engineered for seamless integration with your media libraries.

+## Download

+Available on the App Store soon™️

+### Building the app yourself

+1. Install Xcode
+2. Change the bundle indentifier
+3. Connect your iPhone to your Mac
+4. Enable developer mode
+5. Select your iPhone as the target
+6. Run the application

 ## Features

 - **Versatile Playback**: Enjoy your audiobooks and podcasts whether you're online or offline, ensuring uninterrupted listening experiences.